LIMS support is available for the Infinium MethylationEPIC BeadChip.

 What you are seeing are histograms of the beta values in bins of 0.02 steps and categorized by Infinium design type.
 The difference in beta value ranges between the Infinium I and Infinium II assay design types cause the double peaks.
 In general, the beta peaks at the extremes of Infinium I probes tend to be further out than the beta peaks for Infinium II.

-These differences do not affect the final analysis of the project.
+The beta beak differences do not affect the final analysis of the project.
 Individual CpG assays are not intended to be compared directly with other CpG assays, as each probe (or probe set for Infinium I designs) has different binding characteristics and behaves differently than any other probe or probe set.
-Rather, each assay is compared between 2 samples or sample groups (ie, in determining a relative rather than an absolute methylation value).
+Rather, each assay is compared between two samples or sample groups (ie, in determining a relative rather than an absolute methylation value).
 For the Infinium HumanMethylation450 and Infinium MethylationEPIC array, we expect technical replicates to show > 98% correlation, and often observe > 99% correlation.

-Similar to the Infinium genotyping assay, we recommend DNA that is sized ≥ 2kb, which can be assessed on an agarose gel.
+Similar to the Infinium genotyping assay, Illumina recommends DNA that is sized ≥ 2kb, which can be assessed on an agarose gel.

 A beta value (β) is calculated for each CpG locus.

-The manifest for the array can be found in the Downloads section of the BeadChip support page.
+Download the manifest file for the array from the Product Files page of the BeadChip support pages.

-For more information, see the Infinium Methylation Coverage Technical Note.
+For information, see the Infinium Methylation Coverage Technical Note.

 Illumina has not validated the array for 5-hMc.
 However, publications have used the Infinium HumanMethylation450K array for 5-hMc analysis and it is possible that this protocol will works on the Infinium MethylationEPIC array.